dart-lang/site-www/src/codelabs/null-safety.md

-If a variable or expression is nullable, you can use [type promotion](#type-promotion) to access the type's members, or you can also use null-aware operators to handle nullable values.
+If a variable or expression is nullable, you can use [type promotion](#type-promotion) to access the type's members, or you can use null-aware operators to handle nullable values.

-If based on the flow of the program you know the value isn't `null` you can use the [null assertion operator](#the-null-assertion-operator-) (`!`), but that will throw an exception if the value is `null`.
+If based on the flow of the program, you know the value of an expression isn't `null`, you can use the [null assertion operator](#the-null-assertion-operator-) (`!`), but that will throw an exception if the value is `null`.